Newnan Wrongful Death Attorney

 At the law firm of Kam, Ebersbach & Lewis, P.C. in Newnan, Georgia:

 - We operate on a contingency-fee basis, which means you pay us no legal fees until we secure compensation for you.

-- Our Coweta County injury attorneys give each of our clients dedicated personal attention, ensuring that all their legal needs are met.
+- Our Newnan injury attorneys give each of our clients dedicated personal attention, ensuring that all their legal needs are met.

 - With more than 100 combined years of experience living and working in the community we serve, we are committed to providing our clients with the exceptional legal representation they deserve.

 Our experienced wrongful death lawyers can handle your claim while you are grieving and dealing with your loss.